Jasonx63/crowdstrike-se-labs/docs/lab-01/README.md

 Prevention is the process of stopping malicious activity from successfully executing or causing its intended effect.

-This lab did not demonstrate prevention because the PowerShell activity was intentionally harmless and CrowdStrike Falcon was not installed in the environment.
+This lab was configured to prioritize observation rather than blocking.
+The PowerShell activity was intentionally harmless, and Falcon did not generate a prevention action for this simulation.

 ### Investigation